DryWeightWatchers/JIF-4300-DryWeightWatchers/README.md

 To run the mobile front-end, navigate to `dww_patient` and run `npx expo start`.
 It will start a local development server and output a QR code.
 Scan the code with your phone to open the app in Expo Go, or go to `http://localhost:8081` to open the app in a browser.
 Your phone must be connected to the same wifi network as your development machine for Expo Go to work.

 To run the web front-end, navigate to `dww_provider` and run `npm run dev`.
 It will start a local Vite development server which you can access via `http://localhost:5173`.

+# Release Notes
+## v0.1.0: Initial Release
+### Features
+- Patient can log in to their account
+- After login in, the patient can see a basic dashboard with navigation to different placeholder pages for entering data, and viewing data.
+- Patient can log out of their account
+- Patient can register their provider

+- Providers can log in to their account
+- After login in, the provider can see a basic dashboard with navigation to different placeholder pages for viewing their dashboard, home, and profile
+- Provider can log out of their account

+### Bug Fixes

+### Known Issues